50 Expert-Approved Ways to Lose Weight After 50

 Muscle mass declines with age, and since muscle burns more calories than fat, our metabolism drops too, setting us up for weight gain.
 Eating an equal amount of protein at all three meals may boost muscle strength in people over age 67, according to a study in the American Journal of Clinical Nutrition.
-Here are 11 ways to load up on lean protein such as chicken and fish.
+Here are great ways to load up on protein.

 Spice it up

 There are actually many health benefits of cayenne peppers, including possible weight loss.
 In fact, a new drug developed from the compound that gives chili peppers their burn may help aid long-term weight loss.
 The drug, Metabocin, was designed to slowly release capsaicin throughout the day without producing inflammation or adverse side effects.
 “Developing Metabocin as a potent anti-obesity treatment shows promise as part of a robust strategy for helping people struggling with obesity,” says study author Baskaran Thyagarajan, PhD, an associate professor of Pharmaceutics and Neuroscience at the University of Wyoming School of Pharmacy, in a news release.